gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 ## [1] 0.7912053
 ```

-$$\underline{\textbf{If you skipped Section 6.4, you can skip the rest of this section:}}$$

 \indent With the outlier included, the bootstrap 95% confidence interval goes from 0.702 to
 0.820 -- we are 95% confident that the true correlation between *diameter* and *height*
-in the population of trees is between 0.702 and 0.820.
+in the population of trees is between 0.708 and 0.819.
 When
-the outlier is dropped from the data set, the 95% bootstrap CI is 0.752 to 0.827,
+the outlier is dropped from the data set, the 95% bootstrap CI is 0.753 to 0.826,
 which shifts the lower endpoint of the interval up, reducing the width of the
-interval from 0.118 to 0.075.
+interval from 0.111 to 0.073.
 In other words, the uncertainty regarding the
 value of the population correlation coefficient is reduced.
 The reason to
 remove the observation is that it is unusual based on the observed pattern,
 which implies an error in data collection or sampling from a population other